Saafke/CHOC-renderer/README.md

 ### Requirements <a name="requirements"></a>

-This code has been tested on an Ubuntu 18.04 machine with Blender 3.3.
+This code has been tested on an Ubuntu 18.04 machine with Blender 3.3.0, with the following dependencies.

 Dependencies:
 - Python 3.10
-- Anaconda
+- Conda 4.13.0
-- Pillow
+- Pillow 9.3.0
-- OpenCV
+- OpenCV 4.6.0
-- SciPy
+- SciPy 1.9.3

 ### Instructions